 Although NH citizens are allowed to register to vote at the polls, it is strongly recommended that you register as soon as possible.
+How?

-How? - Make an appointment to see the Town Clerk at the Town Hall walk-up window next to the parking lot by emailing lreinhold@leenh.org or estone@leenh.org or by calling 659-2964.
+- Make an appointment to see the Town Clerk at the Town Hall walk-up window next to the parking lot by emailing lreinhold@leenh.org or estone@leenh.org or by calling 659-2964.
 Be sure to bring your own pen and proof of age, identity, citizenship, and your domicile in Lee (driver's license, passport, car registration, etc.).
 Wear a mask. - Request that a voter registration packet be mailed to you using the same contact information as above. - NEW!
-Increased hours!
-The Supervisors of the Checklist will hold outdoor walk-up voter registration sessions in the Town Hall parking lot on the following Tuesdays from 1-6pm: August 18th & August 25th.
+The Supervisors of the Checklist will hold outdoor walk-up voter registration sessions in the Town Hall parking lot on the following Tuesdays from 1-4pm: August 11th, August 18th & August 25th.
 Be sure to bring your own pen and proof of age, identity, citizenship, and your domicile in Lee.
-Wear a mask.
-You may also request an absentee ballot application or return a completed application at this time. - The Supervisors of the Checklist will also hold another walk-up session on Wednesday, September 2nd from 6:30-7:30pm in the Town Hall parking lot.
+Wear a mask. - The Supervisors of the Checklist will also hold another walk-up session on Wednesday, September 2nd from 6:30-7:30pm in the Town Hall parking lot.
 This will be the last opportunity to register to vote before the State Primary on September 8th.

-HOW TO VOTE BY ABSENTEE BALLOT IF YOU ARE ALREADY A REGISTERED VOTER IN LEE, please consider voting by ABSENTEE BALLOT on September 8th for the State Primary and on November 3rd for the General Election.
+HOW TO VOTE BY ABSENTEE BALLOT

+IF YOU ARE ALREADY A REGISTERED VOTER IN LEE, please consider voting by ABSENTEE BALLOT on September 8th for the State Primary and on November 3rd for the General Election.
 This year, because of Covid-19, all registered voters can vote by absentee ballot.
+How?

-How? - Request an absentee ballot application from the Town Clerk as early as possible.
+- Request an absentee ballot application from the Town Clerk as early as possible.
 Contact information is above. - Or CLICK HERE for an absentee ballot application. - Four ways to return your absentee ballot application: - 1.
 Mail application to Town Clerk at 7 Mast Rd., Lee NH 03861 - 2.
 Drop in locked box outside rear door of Town Hall - 3.
 Fax to 603-659-7202 - 4.
-Email to lreinhold@leenh.org or estone@leenh.org SUPERVISORS OF THE CHECKLIST The Supervisors of the Checklist will be meeting Friday, September 4th from 8:30 to 9:00am to approve additions and/or removals from the official checklist for the town of Lee.
-Because the Town Hall is currently closed to the public, the call-in number to access this meeting is 701-802-5101 with access code 8767140.
+Email to lreinhold@leenh.org or estone@leenh.org

 NOTICE TO VOTERS

 THE STATE PRIMARY VOTING WILL BE HELD AT THE FOLLOWING LOCATION SAFETY COMPLEX

-IAME OF POLLING LOCATION

-Tuesday, September 8, 2020

-Beginning at 7:00 Am. o'clock
+Tuesday, September 8, 2020 Beginning at 7:00 AM. o'clock

 Closing no earlier than 7:00 PM. o'clock

 For the nomination of Candidates for the following Offices:

-Declarations of Candidacy to be filed with Secretary of State Governor United States Senator Representative in Congress Executive Councilor State Senator County Officer Declarations of Candidacy to be filed with Town or City Clerks State Representative Delegate to the Republican State Convention (Election) TOWN CLERK'S OFFICE NOTICE COVID-19 HOURS: MONDAY, WEDNESDAY AND FRIDAY 8-4 (Closed 12-1) The Town Clerk/Tax Collector's Office is currently experiencing a higher volume of calls than usual, so if your call is not immediately answered, please leave a message or email lreinhold@leenh.org or estone@leenh.org.
+Declarations of Candidacy to be filed with Secretary of State

+Governor United States Senator Representative in Congress Executive Councilor State Senator County Officer

+Declarations of Candidacy to be filed with Town or City State Representative Delegate to the Republican State Convention (Election)

+TOWN CLERK'S OFFICE NOTICE COVID-19 HOURS: MONDAY, WEDNESDAY AND FRIDAY 8-4 (Closed 12-1)

+The Town Clerk/Tax Collector's Office is currently experiencing a higher volume of calls than usual, so if your call is not immediately answered, please leave a message or email lreinhold@leenh.org or estone@leenh.org.
 The office will try to respond to all messages on the same business day if left no later than 3 pm; any messages left after 3 pm will be answered on our next business day.
-TOWN CLERK / TAX COLLECTOR OFFICE COVID-19 PROCEDURES There is now a walk-up service window located outside the Town Clerk's Office.
-This does not change the way the office is conducting business while the building is closed.
-If you cannot conduct your business online or by dropping it off in the box outside then please call the office at 659-2864 to schedule an appointment.
-RENEWING VEHICLE REGISTRATIONS: